whatsmate/whatsmate.github.io/_posts/2026-01-02-convert-pdf-to-text-php.md

 2. **PDF URL** - A publicly accessible URL to your PDF document

-> ℹ️ **Note**: The trial account allows up to 20 PDF-to-Text API calls for learning purposes.
+> **Note**: The trial account allows up to 20 PDF-to-Text API calls for learning purposes.
 Files up to 1 MB can use the synchronous API shown here.
 [Subscribe to a Premium plan](https://www.whatsmate.net/pdf-api-subscribe.html) for production use and larger files.

-### 📝 Step-by-Step Implementation
+### Step-by-Step Implementation

 Follow these steps to extract text from a PDF using PHP: